gndean/lejog2016/README.md

 A cycle ride fundraiser page with animated Google Map of route to display total raised so far as progress along the route.
 The donation total and most recent donor name is extracted from the JustGiving API.

-Created for a Land's End to John O'Groats (LEJOG) charity ride.
+Created for a Land's End to John O'Groats (LEJOG) charity ride for Sustrans.
 Hosted here in case it's useful for anyone else to use.

 Currently hosted at [pedalthe.bike](https://pedalthe.bike)